The charm of Crisul Repede (Fast River) Gorge is given by the diversity of landscapes and the underground caves.

 In many areas along the Gorge, the rich vegetation creates thickets hard to cross.
 This is due to the climbing shrubs on the trees and to the bushes (hip rose, hawthorn, blackthorn etc.).
 The Gorge is also the northern limit for some southern plants: Iris apylla ssp Hungarica, Pulsatilla patens, Ruscus aculeatus.

 Fast River Gorge goes along the railway Oradea-Cluj Napoca.
 It has 3 tunnels and railway stations in Vadu Crisului, Pestera, Suncuius and Balnaca.

-Car access can be made on DN1, from Topa de Cris, where a sign directs you to Vadu Crisului.
-We can reach Suncuius from here, by making a detour on the road.
-From Suncuius, from the railway station the road bifurcates.
+Car access: from DN1, Topa de Cris village take the road to Vadu Crisului.
+We can reach also Suncuius from here, by making a detour on the road.
+From Suncuius railway station the road bifurcates.

 The right arm goes to Suncuius and further to Zece Hotare along the Izbandis Valley.

 - The left arm continues to Balnaca and further to Bratca and Borod back to DN 1.
 Taking this direction before the road crosses the railway, there is a forest road on the right side.
 This 1,5 km road goes up to the Ungurul Mare Cave.
 One can find here a camping place and a Mountain Rescue point.